As Internet shares break down, investors see value in old tech

 "The fact that the multiples had expanded so much just created the conditions for that trade to happen."

 Valuations still look stretched.
 Workday, which has not reported a profit since it went public in 2012, is trading at close to 30 times sales.
 That compares to roughly 23 times for Splunk and 15 times for Netsuite.
-Salesforce.com Inc (CRM.N), in comparison, has a price-to-sales ratio of 8.2.
+Salesforce.com Inc, in comparison, has a price-to-sales ratio of 8.2.

 Still, many analysts say the case for cloud software companies remains on solid footing.
 A report released this month by research firm IHS estimated that cloud-related spending will balloon to $235 billion by 2017 — up 35 percent from the $174 billion projected for 2014.